 This depends upon your specific circumstances, however we would expect you to typically have:

 We provide the vast majority of these within our GDPR Toolkit.
 Check out ur GDPR compliance services.

+In reality quite difficult to accurately state.
+GDPR comes with a maximum penalty of 20M Euro’s or 4% of last years turnover depending upon which is the greater.
+How these severe penalties will actually be applied is open to debate.
+However, organisations run the risk of a very severe financial penalty should the ICO decide to take action.
+Another major is to the reputation of the organisation.
+Having personal data breach can be sufficient to effectively ensure that your business quickly becomes unviable due to the loss of confidence that can result.
 The most likely risk is that you cannot demonstrate compliance sufficiently to bid for new and existing work.
 You will be asked by prospective new clients to inform them of your compliance status, you will need to provide hard evidence.
 Without this, winning new business will be much harder going forward.

 An organisation can appoint a DPO from their internal team.
 However it is important to note: